Cameradventures: Shooting In “Black & White”

 [Pause]

-That honestly made me think.
-WAS general appearance, specifically RACE, a factor?
-Would that have happened if I was a younger, smaller-framed caucasian female?
-What if I was just a black female?
+This made me wonder.
+WAS general appearance, specifically RACE, truly a factor?
+Would that have happened if I was a younger, smaller-framed Caucasian female?
+What if I was just a Black female?
 I shared the occurrence with several colleagues in photography and several agreed that my classifications could very well have been a factor and they were confident it wouldn’t have happened to them.
-It’s actually kind of funny, as well as mildly comforting, when someone who ISN’T black, references the term “white privilege”.
+It’s actually kind of funny, as well as mildly comforting, when someone who ISN’T Black, references the term “White Privilege”.

 I thought back on the times in Florida and Maryland when people (in groups) used to walk “across the street” when I walked towards them on dimly lit streets.
 I even called home once and told my mother, questioning why.
 She simply told me to put my hoodie on (years before the Trayvon Martin tragedy, may he rest in peace), turn off the bathroom light and look in the mirror.
 She then asked me what I would do if I saw him coming towards me.